raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 We could even compute all those states where either `a` or `b` reach an accepting state, _but not both_.
 This would compute the `disjunction` of the two recognizers.

-We'll return to some of these other uses for `product` after we staisfy ourselves that we can generate a finite-state recognizer for any formal regular expression we like.
+We'll return to some of these other uses for `product` after we satisfy ourselves that we can generate a finite-state recognizer for any formal regular expression we like.

 ---